Extinction Rebellion protesters invade English parliament

-In the first protest of what Extinction Rebellion will be a month of protests and disruptions, Extinction Rebellion environmental activists have entered Britain’s parliament and glued themselves around the Speaker’s chair.
+In the first protest of what Extinction Rebellion will be a month of protests and disruptions, environmental activists have entered Britain’s parliament and glued themselves around the Speaker’s chair.

 The group posted a photo on Twitter on Friday showing five people inside the House of Commons debating chamber holding banners reading “Let the people decide” and “Citizens’ Assembly now”.